Zixu2305/AAI1001_Group_Assignment/Team_14_Poster/Team_14_Poster.typ

 <implementation>
 == Data Source
 <data-source>

+#horizontalrule

 UNDP – Human Development Report (2025), Eurostat, OECD, and World Bank (2025) ,HYDE (2023) – History Database of the Global Environment, Gapminder – Population v7 (2022), UN – World Population Prospects (2024), Gapminder – Systema Globalis (2022), Our World in Data – with major processing by Our World in Data

 == Software
 <software>

+#horizontalrule

+We used R and a range of packages to clean, analyze, and visualize the data:

+- readr – for importing cleaned CSV files
+- dplyr – for filtering, grouping, and summarising data
+- ggplot2 – for static visualizations such as boxplots and scatter plots
+- plotly – for interactive and animated development plots
+- scales – to format axis labels and numerical values clearly
+- tibble – to define development bands used in visual overlays
+- stats – to compute correlations, trends, and regression models

 == Workflow
 <workflow>

+#horizontalrule

 #block[
 #set enum(numbering: "1)", start: 1)
 + Exploratory Data Analysis:
+]

+- Inspect the data structure using glimpse() and summary()
+- Identify the number of unique country entities.
+- Filter the dataset to include only the years from 1990 to 2023
+- Validate and retain only valid 3-letter country codes
+- Rename key variables for clarity and drop rows with missing HDI or GDP values
+- Fill missing owid\_region values by referencing each country’s region from its 2023 observation

+#block[
+#set enum(numbering: "1)", start: 2)
 + Feature Engineering:
+]

+- Classify countries as "Developed" or "Developing" based on HDI and GDP thresholds
+- Create hdi band categories based on UNDP classification thresholds
+- Create gdp band categories based on GDP per capita thresholds (aligned with World Bank income groupings)

+#block[
+#set enum(numbering: "1)", start: 3)
 + Data Visualization:
 ]